gustavokei/electron-game-updater/README.md

 # Electron Game Updater

-You'll need this [helper tool](https://github.com/gustavokei/electron-game-updater-helper) in order to generate your `eguh-update-list.json`

 ![app image](https://i.imgur.com/8PDZc3N.gif)

-This Windows app tries to replicate the behaviour of the original launcher of the game [Grand Chase (for PC)](https://grandchase.fandom.com/wiki/Grand_Chase)
+This Windows app tries to replicate and improve the behaviour of the original launcher of the game [Grand Chase (for PC)](https://grandchase.fandom.com/wiki/Grand_Chase)

 Features:

+- Portable .exe
 - Auto updates game files
 - Auto updates itself
 - Compares size and hash (if specified) from files